Agoric/documentation/main/guides/js-programming/README.md

 The Agoric smart contract platform starts with a JavaScript framework for secure distributed computing.

-::: tip Watch: Distributed Programming for a Decentralized World (Aug 2019) This 15 minute overview is the first in a
+::: tip Watch: Distributed Programming for a Decentralized World (August 2019) This 15 minute overview is the first in a
 [4-parts series](https://www.youtube.com/playlist?list=PLzDw4TTug5O1oHRbp2HkcvKABAY9FKsmG)
 of short talks on the Agoric Architecture that overlap substantially with the material in